 If you act as your own general contractor and build your own custom home, you eliminate the middleman and his profit.

-Benefits to Being Your Own General Contractor in Denver
+Benefits to Being the General Contractor in Denver, Boulder, or Colorado Springs

 By acting as your own general contractor, you may also save on material mark-up.
 There’s a ton of raw materials, hardware, lumber, components, appliances, and fixtures that go into a new house.
 As the general contractor, you now have the ability for a little price negotiation or bargain shopping and that can go a long way toward helping you stick to a budget.